nruhm/diarscription/docs/reference/audio/sample-a/gold-reference.md

 12
 00:00:38,506 --> 00:00:42,154
-[SPEAKER_00]: and pull the other sheet on top of it.
+[SPEAKER_00]: and pulled the other sheet on top of it.
 [SPEAKER_01]: Oh

 13